CMMC Compliance Services for Virginia Defense Contractors

 Common Gaps We Find in Virginia Contractor Environments

-Across engagements with DIB suppliers throughout the Commonwealth, certain deficiencies appear consistently.
-Audit and Accountability (AU) controls are among the most frequently under-implemented—many contractors have logging enabled on primary systems but lack the coverage, retention, and review processes that NIST 800-171 requires.
+Across projects with DIB suppliers throughout the Commonwealth, certain deficiencies appear consistently.
+Audit and Accountability (AU) controls are among the most frequently under-implemented: many contractors have logging enabled on primary systems but lack the coverage, retention, and review processes that NIST 800-171 requires.
 Configuration Management (CM) gaps are also common, particularly around baseline configurations and change control processes that need to be demonstrable to an assessor with objective evidence.

 Those control family gaps are often compounded by weaknesses in Incident Response.
 IR programs frequently exist as policy documents without tested procedures or defined communication chains that extend to the DoD reporting requirements under DFARS 252.204-7012.
 Multi-site organizations across Virginia face an additional layer of complexity: maintaining consistent security controls and documentation across geographically distributed operations while keeping the CUI boundary clearly defined.
 Contractors who have grown through acquisition or expanded into new service lines sometimes discover their CMMC scope is broader than initially assumed.